-At Abroad Experience, we look at CVs all day, every day, and we have seen some truly astounding choices for the accompanying CV photos of applicants.
-From tanned girls in strapless tops posed on a beach with beers in hand to one expressionless man in a business suit staring up at us from the seat of a comically tiny red and yellow child’s tricycle, we have truly seen it all!
+At Abroad Experience, we look at A LOT of CVS every single day and we have seen some truly astounding choices for the accompanying CV photos of applicants.
+From tanned girls in strapless tops posed on a beach with beers in their hands to one expressionless man in a business suit staring up at us from the seat of a comically tiny red and yellow child’s tricycle, we have truly seen it all!

 The choice of your profile photo is a deceptively important feature of your CV.
 It is what will attract the eye of recruiters first and you really want their first thought to be “This person looks like they’d fit right in at our company,” and not “Is s/he joking?”

 What follows are some helpful tips for framing your perfect CV photo:

 Profile photos should be of your profile.
 Full body shots are unnecessary and fill up valuable space on your CV better used for listing your qualifications!
 If you need examples you can always check pictures used by the employees of the brand you wish to work for.

 This means no tank tops, no strapless clothing, no t-shirts (especially with inappropriate messages or slogans), no hats and minimal jewellery.
 A good rule of thumb is a clean dress shirt, with or without a suit jacket.